yochaigal/cairn/adventures/conversions/circle-of-wolves.md

 - Junior star-seers able to see three heartbeats into the future.
 - Cannot be surprised: always goes before PCs on the first round.

-## Vinteralf Star-priests
+## Vinteralf Star-Priests
 ### Bregna

-- Bears a two-handed vorpal blade and star metal plated chain.
+9 HP, 2 Armor, 12 STR, 14 DEX, 11 WIL, vorpal blade (d8)
+- Wears star-metal armor.

 ### Zau
+6 HP, 2 Armor, 14 STR, 9 DEX, 13 WIL, dual maces (d8+d8)

-- Wields dual maces of paralysis and is clad in white, hydra-skin armor.
+- Wears hydra-skin armor.

 ### Syareen

-- The translator, fights with a scarab of extortion: a star metal, animate wasp.
+5 HP, 11 STR, 12 DEX, 12 WIL, scarab of extortion (d8, star metal)
+- Scarab can transform into a living metal creature once (causes fatigue)

 ### Piobaan
+3 HP, 11 STR, 8 DEX, 13 WIL, staff (d6+d6)
 - The scout and pathfinder, wears a cloak of invisibility and wields a sling staff with silver bullets.

 ### Nurmin
+3 HP, 11 STR, 8 DEX, 13 WIL, staff (d6+d6)
 - A confessor-acolyte, is starblind but sees three heartbeats into the future.
 She fights unarmed, but alarmingly well.

 ### Hyngran of the Leádstæf (wolf form)